 Second of all, you want to be sure the carrier knows what they are covering.

-What would your family do if you pass prematurely and the insurance company decides to withhold the death benefit?
+What would your family do if you pass prematurely and the insurance company decides to withhold the death benefit because you lied on an application?
 Did you know life insurance companies do have the right to withhold a death claim and investigate?

 If you provided false/fraudulent info during the application, your family could very well be out of luck!